 Understanding FuboTV's Unusual Options Activity

-Shares of FuboTV (NYSE:FUBO) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $29.42.
+FuboTV (NYSE:FUBO) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $29.05 following the option alert.

 - Trade Type: CALL